Star Wars: Episode III – Revenge of the Sith: Accolades

+Legacy

+Since its release, Comic Book Resources noted that Star Wars: Episode III – Revenge of the Sith has been a cult classic to Generation Z.

 Other media

 Novelization

 The film's novelization was written by Matthew Stover.
 It has more dialogue than the film, and certain story elements were expanded upon in the novelization including Anakin and Palpatine's relationship and Palpatine's apprenticeship to Darth Plagueis.

 Video game

 A video game based on the film was released on May 5, 2005, two weeks before the film.
 The game generally followed the film's storyline, integrating scenes from the film.
 However, many sections of the game featured scenes cut from the film, or entirely new scenes for the game.
 The style of the game was mostly lightsaber combat and fighting as Obi-Wan or Anakin.
 It also has a form of multiplayer mode, which includes both "VS" and "Cooperative" mode.
 In the first mode, two players fight with characters of their choice against each other in a lightsaber duel to the death.
 In the latter mode, two players team up to combat increasingly difficult waves of enemies.